 Honduran Mahogany – Swietenia macrophylla

 The mid-range frequency is the sweet spot for most acoustic guitars, and Honduran Mahogany is a mid-range powerhouse.
 It’s also prized for volume, balance and articulation, making it one of the best all around tonewoods there is.
 Honduran Mahogany yields a crisp fundamental sound, with a pleasing bloom of mid-range overtones.
-This makes for a very clean and direct sort of sound, that is described as focused, dry, woody, and warm.
+This makes for a very clean and direct sound, that is described as focused, dry, woody, and warm.

 East Indian Rosewood – Dalbergia latifolia